Bow shock: At comets

 Bow shocks form at comets as a result of the interaction between the solar wind and the cometary ionosphere.
 Far away from the Sun, a comet is an icy boulder without an atmosphere.
 As it approaches the Sun, the heat of the sunlight causes gas to be released from the cometary nucleus, creating an atmosphere called a coma.
 The coma is partially ionized by the sunlight, and when the solar wind passes through this ion coma, the bow shock appears.

 The first observations were made in the 1980s and 90s as several spacecraft flew by comets 21P/Giacobini–Zinner, 1P/Halley, and 26P/Grigg–Skjellerup.
 It was then found that the bow shocks at comets are wider and more gradual than the sharp planetary bow shocks seen at Earth, for example.
 These observations were all made near perihelion when the bow shocks already were fully developed.

 The Rosetta spacecraft followed comet 67P/Churyumov–Gerasimenko from far out in the Solar System, at a heliocentric distance of 3.6 AU, in toward perihelion at 1.24 AU, and back out again.
 This allowed Rosetta to observe the bow shock as it formed when the outgassing increased during the comet's journey toward the Sun.
 In this early state of development the shock was called the "infant bow shock".
 The infant bow shock is asymmetric and, relative to the distance to the nucleus, wider than fully developed bow shocks.

+Around pulsars

+The Guitar Nebula, a bow shock around PSR B2224+65.
+The pulsar is not pictured and located at the very tip of the bow shock.
+The pulsar has a high speed of 765 km/s.

+A pulsar creates a pulsar wind nebula (PWN) and pulsars still inside a supernova remnant (SNR) have their PWN and jets not deformed.
+Once the pulsar leaves the SNR, the sound speed decreases and the pulsar becomes supersonic.
+The pulsar wind is then confined by the interstellar medium (ISM) ram pressure, leading to the formation of a bow shock.
+In 2022 there were only 9 known pulsars associated with shocks.
+Examples are the Guitar Nebula around PSR B2224+65, the Dragonfly Nebula around PSR J2021+3651, PSR J0437-4517, PSR J1741-2054 and the black widow pulsar.